some-username-here1/motd-adblock/README.md

 ## But why though?
 ~~why not?~~

-Because with playing on community servers on TF2 often, I got really annoyed at how the Ads would suddenly pop-up with bring up the MOTD, or that music/videos would start playing in the background.
+Because with playing on community servers on TF2 often, I got really annoyed at how the Ads would suddenly pop-up with bringing up the MOTD, or that music/videos would start playing in the background while you're playing your game, only to irritate you more.

 ## How can one contribute?
 If a person found subdomains that's used for handling Ads and you want to join in and help out and block it, you can follow the shown example below, with adding a (sub)domain: